codingjoe/joeflow/docs/tutorial/templates.rst

 Of course you can make it prettier, but this will work.

-Besides the tasks a process comes with two more views by default.
-A process detail view and a view to manually override the current process state.
+Besides the tasks a workflow comes with two more views by default.
+A workflow detail view and a view to manually override the current workflow state.

-The manual override view will also use the ``process_form.html`` template that you have already created.
+The manual override view will also use the ``workflow_form.html`` template that you have already created.
 You can of course create a more specific template.
 Django will search for templates in the following order::

-    app_name/welcomeprocess_override.html
+    app_name/welcomeworkflow_override.html
-    app_name/process_override.html
+    app_name/workflow_override.html
-    app_name/welcomeprocess_form.html
+    app_name/welcomeworkflow_form.html
-    app_name/process_form.html
+    app_name/workflow_form.html

-Last but not least you will need a template for the process detail view.
+Last but not least you will need a template for the workflow detail view.
-You don't really need to add anything here, but lets add a little information to make your process feel more alive.
+You don't really need to add anything here, but lets add a little information to make your workflow feel more alive.

 .. code-block:: html